Home > Analyses > Technology > CrowdStrike Holdings, Inc.

 Business Model & Company Overview

-CrowdStrike Holdings, Inc., founded in 2011 and headquartered in Austin, Texas, stands as a leader in the software infrastructure industry.
-Its core mission revolves around delivering a unified ecosystem of cloud-based protection across endpoints, cloud workloads, identity, and data.
-Through its Falcon platform and cloud modules, CrowdStrike integrates threat intelligence, managed security services, and Zero Trust identity protection, forming a comprehensive defense framework for enterprises worldwide.
+CrowdStrike Holdings, Inc., founded in 2011 and headquartered in Austin, Texas, stands as a leader in the software infrastructure sector.
+It delivers a cohesive ecosystem of cloud-based protection across endpoints, cloud workloads, identity, and data.
+Its Falcon platform integrates threat intelligence, managed security, IT operations, threat hunting, and Zero Trust identity protection, creating a unified defense system.

 Financial Performance & Fundamental Metrics

-In this section, I analyze CrowdStrike Holdings, Inc.’s income statement, key financial ratios, and dividend payout policy to assess its fundamental strength and growth potential.
+I analyze CrowdStrike Holdings, Inc.’s income statement, key financial ratios, and dividend payout policy to assess its underlying financial health and growth potential.

 Income Statement